Kaiser Center: Architecture

+Tenants

-The building is currently home to the headquarters of the Bay Area Rapid Transit (BART), which in 2003 relocated from its former administration building atop the Lake Merritt station, due to earthquake concerns.
-In 2019 BART announced that it would leave the building in the Spring of 2021.
+The building was home to the headquarters of the Bay Area Rapid Transit District from 2003 to 2021.
 Other tenants include the University of California Office of the President, Kaiser Foundation Health Plan, The Port Company, and California Bank & Trust.
 Global technical services company AECOM moved into the building in 2016.

 Acquisition by PG&E

 In the summer of 2020, San Francisco-based utility Pacific Gas and Electric Company (PG&E) announced it would place for sale its downtown San Francisco headquarters complex, which has become increasingly expensive to operate, and relocate its headquarters to Kaiser Center, which it intends to purchase.
 PG&E employees from suburban office locations in Concord and San Ramon will also be consolidated at Kaiser Center (referred to by PG&E as "300 Lakeside").
 A deal to sell the San Francisco complex was reached in the spring of 2021, subject to approval from the California Public Utilities Commission.
 The headquarters move is expected to be finished by 2026.
 PG&E was in Chapter 11 bankruptcy for most of 2019 and part of 2020 in response to its liability for the catastrophic 2017 and 2018 wildfires in Northern California.